Ibragimov Kh. I.

 History of the chair of Simulation Training

-The Department of Simulation-Based Training was established in 2024 under the Simulation Center of Samarkand State Medical University, in accordance with the modern requirements of medical education.
-The department's activities are focused on developing students' practical skills through the use of simulation technologies.
+The Simulation Training Department was established in 2024 at the Simulation Center of Samarkand State Medical University in accordance with modern requirements of medical education.
+The creation of the department marked a significant step in the modernization of medical education in Samarkand, aimed at improving the quality of training for healthcare professionals.

-At the department, students acquire essential skills such as clinical reasoning, decision-making in emergency situations, and communication with patients through modern simulators, structured clinical cases, and interactive sessions.
+At the department, students acquire essential skills such as clinical reasoning, decision-making in emergency situations, and communication skills for interacting with patients.
+Training is conducted using modern simulators, structured clinical scenarios, and interactive classes.
+The department actively implements an interdisciplinary approach, integrating simulation-based training into various medical disciplines, including internal medicine, surgery, obstetrics and gynecology, pediatrics, and emergency medicine.

-Since its establishment, the department has been staffed by qualified and experienced clinical practitioners.
-The faculty members regularly participate in international training courses to enhance their professional competencies.
+Since its establishment, the department has been staffed with qualified and experienced clinician-educators.
+The department’s faculty regularly undergo training in international professional development courses.

-Today, the Department of Simulation-Based Training is recognized as a leading center in Uzbekistan for the implementation of innovative methods in clinical education.
+Currently, the Simulation Training Department is recognized as one of the leading centers in Uzbekistan for implementing innovative methods in clinical education.

 Spiritual and educational activities of the chair of Simulation Training